warrayquipsome/Chillax/README.md

 - › [LofiTurtle](https://github.com/LofiTurtle)
 - › [Inmoresentum](https://github.com/Inmoresentum)

-I just wanna quickly say thank you to everyone who helped, supported and used this theme.
+I just wanna quickly say thank you to everyone who helped, supported, and used this theme.
 LUV ALL OF YOU!!

 &#160;